rajeshpillai/node-microservices-simple/README.md

 - query
 The query microservice

-- event-buse
+- event-bus
 The custom node.js event bus

-gateway
+- gateway/proxy
-- A node.js proxy server which serves as an entry oint for all microservices
+ A node.js proxy server which serves as an entry point for all microservices